What Is a Waffle Chart?

 Real-World Waffle Chart Examples

 Survey results: "64% of respondents prefer remote work."
-A waffle chart makes this immediately visual — readers see roughly two-thirds of the grid filled without needing to interpret an axis or angle.
-This is why data journalists at outlets like The New York Times and The Guardian use waffle charts in polling coverage.
+This makes the data immediately visual — readers see roughly two-thirds of the grid filled without needing to interpret an axis or angle.
+This is why data journalists at outlets like The New York Times and The Guardian use it in polling coverage.

 Budget allocation: "42% of the city budget goes to education."
 Fill 42 squares in blue for education against 58 gray squares for everything else.
 This is more impactful than a bar chart for a single standout number because the grid gives a visceral sense of proportion — "almost half."

 Goal tracking: "We have hit 83% of our annual fundraising target."
-Use a green-to-gray waffle chart in a donor report or a project dashboard.
+Use a green-to-gray grid in a donor report or a project dashboard.
 The visual gap — those 17 unfilled squares — creates motivation in a way that a simple number does not.

 Health statistics: "1 in 4 adults experience anxiety."
 Fill 25 squares in a different color.
 Medical infographics use this format because it humanizes statistics — each square can represent a person.
 For related health infographic layouts, browse the templates category for health-themed designs.